 The Permanent Collection Fund

-Along with the current exhibit from the Permanent Collection at the Arts Centre, the Summerland Community Arts Council has also established a special fund to help preserve the Collection and to acquire local works of art in the future.
+Along with the current exhibit from the Permanent Collection at the Arts Centre, the Summerland Community Arts Council has also established a special fund to help preserve the Collection and to acquire local works of art.

 The Permanent Collection Fund will be dedicated initially to the maintenance, cataloguing, exhibition and storage of the art works already in the collection.
 As it grows, we hope the fund will provide opportunities to purchase further works by local artists.

 You are invited to support the artistic heritage of Summerland by making a donation of any size to the fund.
 Your generous contribution will be acknowledged with a tax receipt.
-And since the collection is permanent, please consider the long term in your estate planning and will.
+As the collection is permanent, please consider the long term in your estate planning and will.